Dinesh-Kumar-Verma/Analysis-of-Agricultural-Production-of-India/README.md

 -Cost of cultivation is higher than the cost of cultivation.

--Cost of culltivation(C2) is higher than the Cost of Cultivation(A2+FL).
+-Cost of cultivation(C2) is higher than the Cost of Cultivation(A2+FL).

 -Production of Foodgrains followed uptrend from 2005-2014.

--Production of Oilseeds overall followed uptrend but from 2005-2010 it follwed a little bit uptrend downtrend in consecutive years.
+-Production of Oilseeds overall followed uptrend but from 2005-2010 it followed a little bit uptrend downtrend in consecutive years.

+-Andhra Pradesh's cultivation cost is higher than the other states.

+-Karnataka is the top yielder for the Sugarcane.

+There are a lot of insights from this Projects Dashboard.
+According to the requirement we can easily get that information.

 # Linkedin Post